ruuddejong-altran/python-c-cpp/docs/example_2.md

 in some places in the Python library.
 Its definition is checked within `Python.h`, so it must be defined before `Python.h` is included.
-As of Python 3.8, a `DeprecationWarning` will be raised if did not define it, and you use code that checks for this.
+As of Python 3.8, a `DeprecationWarning` will be raised if you did not define it, and you use code that checks for this.

 Finally, the line `#include spamlib.h` makes the public function definitions in `spamlib`